 Kings vs. Warriors Injury Report Today - April 30

-The Kings will seek another victory over the Warriors after a 118-99 win on Friday.
-Malik Monk led the way with a team-high 28 points in the victory for the Kings, while Stephen Curry put up 29 points in the loss for the Warriors.
+The teams play once again after the Kings defeated the Warriors 118-99 Friday.
+Malik Monk led the Kings to the victory with a team-high 28 points.
+Stephen Curry notched 29 points in the Warriors' loss.

 Rep your team with officially licensed Kings gear!
 Head to Fanatics to find jerseys, shirts, and much more.